Are you taking the lead as an entrepreneur?

-This helps in keeping your company more organised, because you are not wasting time on things that do not fall under your vision.
+This helps in keeping your company more organised because you are not wasting time on things that do not fall under your vision.
 Many companies start off as one thing, see the money coming from elsewhere, get attracted, and lose focus.

 -How fair are you?

 Now, this isn’t a question of your skin colour.
 Though it does affect many people’s career graphs all over the world.
 Ensure you are not enabling that.
 Do not hire or evaluate employees based on colour, race, or just because they share the same hometown as yours.
-Even while encouraging your employees, you have to be vary of those who brown nose.
+Even while encouraging your employees, you have to be wary of those who have a brown nose.
 Some of the most valuable employees, just come in, do their work and leave.
 It’s easy to miss them, and not show them you value them in time.

 You may not be able to get along with everyone on a personal note.
 Do not let that come in your way.
 Gauge the work they are doing/ or have the potential to do for you, and lead them accordingly.
-People who moderately procrastinate, or some times seem hard to tame, may be very talented, and that guy who comes at 9:00 am sharp and leaves at 5:00 pm sharp, may not necessarily be the most efficient of the lot.
+People who moderately procrastinate, or sometimes seem hard to tame, may be very talented, and that guy who comes at 9:00 am sharp and leaves at 5:00 pm sharp, may not necessarily be the most efficient of the lot.
 Keep the exceptions in mind, because when you are just starting a company every salary you pay is of great importance to your business.

 Ensure you have strict policies on sensitive things like sexual harassment, maternity leaves, etc. Especially, while you’re running a start-up, every employee is valuable to you, and any black mark in the way your organisation works could lead to a steep downfall.

--How well do you respond to change?
+-How well do you respond to change as a budding entrepreneur?

 I know there has been a lot of stress on focus in this article, but that isn’t the same thing as having a one-track mind.
-It’s important to switch channels every once in a while, because we cannot ignore the fact that things do change.
+It’s important to switch channels every once in a while because we cannot ignore the fact that things do change.
 Keep an eye out for competition and change in the market, and if you are not the first one to suggest it, don’t be shy to take an employee’s advice if it makes sense.
 Do not let your ego or arrogance come in the way of saving your own face.